selimanac/defold-daabbcc/README.md

 A Dynamic AABB Tree is a binary search algorithm for fast overlap testing.
 Dynamic AABB trees are good for general purpose use, and can handle moving objects very well.
 The data structure provides an efficient way of detecting potential overlap between objects.
 DAABBCC does not contain narrow-phase collision detection.

-You can use it whenever precise collision manifold is not required.
+You can use it whenever precise collision manifold(narrow-phase) is not required.

 ## Installation